NUR 800Theoretical & Philosophical Perspectives for Evidence Based Practice (3)

 *Practicum & Capstone projects may depend on state of licensure

 - Official documentation of practicum hours from master’s degree granting institution

-- TOEFL score per the University (as needed).
+- TOEFL score for international students (as needed).

 The following must be submitted as part of the application process:

 - A completed graduate application and application fee through Graduate Admission at www.msj.edu.

 - A one-to-two page typewritten essay with reasons for seeking the Doctor of Nursing Practice Degree along with a statement of professional goals.